Loading...

 Timing of Meals

-Try to eat your meals at the same time each day to help regulate your body's insulin response.
+Try to eat at consistent times each day to help your body better manage blood sugar levels.

 Find Glucose response for your favourite foods